Sanjanadhananjayaa/mslearn-dp100/instructions/02-automated-ml.md

 ## Deploy a predictive service

-After you've used automated machine learning to train some models, you can deploy the best performing model as a service for client applications to use.
+After you've used automated machine learning to train some models, you can deploy the best-performing model as a service for client applications to use.

- - In Azure Machine Learning, you can deploy a service as an Azure Container Instances (ACI) or to an Azure Kubernetes Service (AKS) cluster.
+ - In Azure Machine Learning, you can deploy a service as an Azure Container Instance (ACI) or to an Azure Kubernetes Service (AKS) cluster.
 For production scenarios, an AKS deployment is recommended, for which you must create an *inference cluster* compute target.
- - In this exercise, you'll use an ACI service, which is a suitable deployment target for testing, and does not require you to create an inference cluster.
+ - In this exercise, you'll use an ACI service, which is a suitable deployment target for testing and does not require you to create an inference cluster.

 1. Select the **Details** tab for the run that produced the best model.